dbucher1234/AI_molecular_generator/README.md

    We begin with `reinvent.prior`, a model pretrained on millions of drug-like molecules (from public databases, e.g. ChEMBL, PubChem) (Loeffler et al., 2024).
 This “prior” knows general medicinal-chemistry grammar: how to stitch atoms into plausible, synthesizable small molecules.

 2. **Focusing on Antihistamines**
    Next, we fine-tune (transfer-learn) that prior using our custom `all_antihistamines.smi` dataset—~300 known H₁-blockers from ChEMBL.
-This biases the model toward the scaffolds, functional groups, and chemotypes characteristic of first-generation antihistamines.
+This biases the model toward the scaffolds, functional groups, and chemotypes characteristic of antihistamines.

 3. **Balancing Novelty vs. Familiarity**
    We don’t want to lose all the broad-chemistry knowledge, nor merely memorize known antihistamines.